alez007/alez007.github.io/react_typescript.md

 Ok, I know, this has been a long one, but hey, at least now we're one step closer towards understanding all that magic behind projects like create-react-app and the like.
 Now, we could improve this, of course.
 For one, we miss uglifier for our js code, we haven't used minifiers for our css code, but I will let you check it out in [Webpack Guides](https://webpack.js.org/guides){:target="_blank"}.
+Also, Webpack configuration files are all over the place, we can structure them in a separate folder.
+Tests have not even been mentioned and that might be the topic for a full new article.

 There is though one aspect that we should discuss, it's the elephant called [Babel](https://babeljs.io/){:target="_blank"}.